ArianAzg/Kidney_ultrasound_assessment_software/README.md

 |   |   ├── LT-B-LN, LT-B-TR, RT-B-LN, RT-B-TR, LT-C-LN, LT-C-TR, RT-C-LN, RT-C-TR
 ```
 ## How to Run?
 Initial `Anaconda Prompt` and activate the `VHL_software` environment.
 Download this repository and redirect the current working directory to the location of the `VHL_Study_Program.py` file.
-Run the prgroam with the following command:
+Run the program with the following command:

     python VHL_Study_Program.py